 If a person can’t find a specialized program close to home that meets their needs, they may have better luck if they expand their search to include out-of-town and out-of-state drug rehab programs.

-Outpatient treatment can be used several ways, including as:
+Outpatient treatment can be used in several ways, including as:

 - A primary treatment for a substance use disorder